EntireTwix/MiscHeaderFiles/README.md

 compression.h
 ------------------------------------------
-an implementation of huffman coding
+an implementation of huffman coding, was an pretty early commit, not intended for use

 generics.h
 ------------------------------------------